Roni-N/Roni_Nakash-Portfolio/index.md

 **The project follows the CRISP-DM methodology, which includes the following steps:** <br>
 ![](/assets/img/wf1.png)

-As part of my work, I will apply data science and machine learning techniques, such as:
+As part of my work, I will perform data science and machine learning techniques, including:
 1. Integrated Data sets.
 2. Exploratory Data Analysis (EDA).
 3. Feature Engineering.